2005 New Zealand rugby union tour of Britain and Ireland: Wales

 Wales were looking to beat the All Blacks for the first time since 1953, when they won 13–8 at Cardiff Arms Park.
 They came into the match and tour as the most recent Six Nations champions and the last of the Home Nations to agree to play the All Blacks on the 2005 tour.
 New Zealand came in after a successful British & Irish Lions tour and another Tri Nations win.

-The All Black coaching staff named three debutantes for the first test in Cardiff: Neemia Tialata and Chris Masoe were chosen ahead of regular starters Tony Woodcock and Richie McCaw, while Angus MacDonald came on for James Ryan for his first international.
+The All Black coaching staff named three debutants for the first test in Cardiff: Neemia Tialata and Chris Masoe were chosen ahead of regular starters Tony Woodcock and Richie McCaw, while Angus MacDonald came on for James Ryan for his first international.